Before You Arrive

 Groups & Guided Tours

-Because of the small size of the farmhouse we cannot accommodate groups larger than 8 during our normal public hours (Please check our hours on the Hours & Directions page) without prior arrangement.
-Please contact us for more information.
+Because of the small size of the farmhouse we cannot accommodate groups larger than 8 during our normal public hours without prior arrangement.
+Please refer to our Tickets & Tours page.

 Strollers & Bikes